theme-ontology/theming/README.md

 ## What is a Theme?

 A theme is any topic that is featured in a story.
-A central theme is a topic that is topical throughout most of the story, either because it is featured explicitly or because it is revealed as the "moral of the story" towards the end.
+A central theme is a theme that is topical throughout most of the story, either because it is featured explicitly or because it is revealed as the "moral of the story" towards the end.
 A peripheral theme is any theme of interest that is featured briefly.
 In the notes, peripheral themes are called "minor".
 Central themes are called "major" or "choice".